Hope Centre

 WATER & solar SYSTEMs

 As Ray of Hope grew, we found that there was a need to improve our essential infrastructure.
 Most importantly, we knew that in order to have a safe, clean medical clinic for mothers to birth, we needed to find solutions to the water and electricity challenges that are common for rural Uganda.
+We collect rainwater from all of the roofs and store it in two in-ground cisterns, pump it to an above-ground storage tanks and then filter it with a state-of-the-art filtration system that provides clean, drinkable water to the entire Hope Centre campus.

 All the pumps are specifically designed to be used with solar electricity.
 We are connected to the national water system when it’s available, but utilities in this part of the country are unreliable.